meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 - behavioural self-regulation
 - personality functioning

-The presence of personal goals is pos
+The presence of personal goals is positively related to life satisfaction and purpose in life; extremely beneficial for one's mental health.